 GPS jamming is the deliberate or incidental transmission of radio signals on GPS frequencies, blocking or weakening the satellite signal that aircraft rely on for navigation.
 Most modern airliners can fall back to inertial navigation systems and ground-based navaids, so jamming rarely causes immediate danger — but it forces flight crews to use backup procedures, can affect approaches that depend on GPS (LPV/LNAV/VNAV), and is a strong indicator of nearby military activity or conflict.

-How is this map different from GPSJam.org or other public GPS interference trackers? +
+How is this map different from GPSJam.org? +

 Is GPS jamming the same as GPS spoofing? +